AKochhar19/Pro26/recipe.md

-# Recipe for a shpherd's pie
+# Recipe for a shepherd's pie

 Heat oil in a large saucepan over medium-high heat.
 Add onion, carrot and celery and cook, stirring, for 5 minutes or until soft.
 Add lamb mince and cook, stirring to break up any lumps, for 5 minutes or until lamb changes colour.